hindutva/hindutva.github.io/main/books/vivekAnanda/volume_8/notes_of_class_talks_and_lectures/853_the_worship_of_the_divine_mother.md

 saw that the sun shines on the good and evil alike.
 Here was a new idea of God, as the Universal Power behind all — the Mother-idea was born.

-Activity, according to Sânkhya, belongs to Prakriti, to nature, not to Purusha or soul.
+Activity, according to Sānkhya, belongs to Prakriti, to nature, not to Purusha or soul.
 Of all feminine types in India, the mother is pre-eminent.
 The mother stands by her child through everything.
 Wife and children may desert a man, but his mother never!
 Mother, again, is the